JerryWisdom/Course_Codes/CMU-15-213/README.md

 - **tar** links are to archive files in TAR format.
 Use the tar command on a linux machine to unpack these

+## Notice

+**All the copy in Github from 15-213's website (like ppt, pdf and so on) will be removed according to the *Cheating/Plagiarism: Description* in the first lecture after I finish my learning.**

+Here are the texts from their slides：

+- Unauthorized use of information

+  - Borrowing code: by copying, retyping, looking at a file
+  - Describing: verbal description of code from one person to another.
+  - Searching the Web for solutions
+  - Copying code from a previous course or online solution
+  - Reusing your code from a previous semester (here or elsewhere)
+    - If specific to 213/513, and you received credit
+- Unauthorized supplying of information

+  - Providing copy: Giving a copy of a file to someone
+  - Providing access:
+    - Putting material in unprotected directory
+    - Putting material in unprotected code repository (e.g., Github)
+  - Applies to this term and the future
+    - There is no statute of limitations for academic integrity violations

+- What is NOT cheating?

+  - Explaining how to use systems or tools
+  - Helping others with high-level design issues
+  - Using code supplied by us
+  - Using code from the CS:APP web site

+ - See the course syllabus for details.
+   - Ignorance is not an excuse

 ## Schedule